SOLV-Code/FigRs/3D Prints/Time Series/README.md

 ## 3D Print Design 1: Time Series on a Base

-Challenge: Convert a univariate time series into a surface, plus a base so that the final printed object can stand up.
+The challenge here is how to convert a univariate time series into a surface, plus a base so that the final printed object can stand up.

-Solution: Set up a grid of square cells, and specify heights for points on the surface based on the data series.
+To build the object, we set up a grid of square cells, and specify heights for points on the surface based on the data series.

 Use the custom functions below to create your own,